elenabakhtina/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

 >> Following recommendations in the *"Learn Python The Hard Way"* course, I installed Python 2.7.
-But, since you recommend Python 3, I installed it instead.
+But, since you encourage Python 3, I installed this version instead.
 On the python.org site, they say that *"Python 2.7 is scheduled to be the last major version in the 2.x series"*.
 Even though version 3 might not be as matuared a poduct as version 2.7, but it's the future.

 ###Q2.
 Which Python Version Installed